-Case of study 1: from RNA-seq raw sequencing data to biological processes and pathways.
+Case study 1: from RNA-seq raw sequencing data to biological processes and pathways.

-This case of study is based on RNA-seq data generated by us and illustrate the generation of relevant information suitable for publication.
-It consists in a RNA-seq study carried out using Haematococcus which has a key role in the bio-production of astaxanthin (Hoys et al., 2021; Serrano-Pérez et al., 2022).
-The analysis has been performed for vegetative Haematococcus pluvialis cells, grown both under N sufficiency and under moderate N limitation in order to unveil the transcriptomic program enhancing astaxanthin biosynthesis under N deprivation and it illustrate the type of information that ALGAEFUN with MARACAS is able to reveal from raw sequencing data.
+This case study is based on RNA-seq data generated in this thesisand illustrates the generation of relevant information suitable for publication.
+It consists of an RNA-seq study carried out using Haematococcus, a microalga of industrial interest for the bio-production of astaxanthin (Hoys et al., 2021).
+The analysis has been performed for vegetative Haematococcus pluvialis cells, grown both under N sufficiency and under moderate N limitation in order to unveil the transcriptomic program enhancing astaxanthin biosynthesis under N deprivation.
+This illustrates the type of information that ALGAEFUN with MARACAS is able to reveal from raw sequencing data.